 Environment – NATO's stake

-The Alliance first recognised the natural environmental challenges facing the international community in 1969, when it established the Committee on the Challenges of Modern Society (CCMS).
+The Alliance first recognised environmental challenges in 1969, when it established the Committee on the Challenges of Modern Society (CCMS).
 Until its merger with the NATO Science for Peace and Security (SPS) Programme in 2006, the CCMS provided a unique forum for NATO and its partner countries to share knowledge and experience on social, health and environmental matters, both in the civilian and military sectors.

-Over the years, Allied countries have established several NATO groups to address environmental challenges from various angles.
+Over the years, Allied countries have established several NATO expert working groups to address environmental challenges from various angles.

 NATO's current activities related to the natural environment include:

 - preparing for and responding to natural and man-made disasters;

 - addressing the impact of climate change;

 - educating military officers on all aspects of environmental challenges;